5-Days Road Tripping Around Portugal

 In fact, hiking doesn’t seem to be a big thing here.
 Even though we found some nice-looking scenic spots on Google maps, we couldn’t find any clearly marked trails, which led us to our next adventure.

-In hindsight, it doesn’t seem all that bad, and I’m glad we did it this way so that I know to never try that again.
+In hindsight, it doesn’t seem all that bad but sometimes it’s really worth listening to your gut instinct.
 It’s not so much that there were no clear markers or trails, it’s that it was quite evident from the start that trying to hike up a wild terrain full of boulders and weeds is a bad idea.
-Sometimes it’s really worth it listening to your gut instinct.

 So my tip to you is – be smart and find some trail maps by either doing a thorough research online or visiting the tourist information point in Manteigas.
 I found a good resource on hikes in Serra da Estrela here, which is useful if you are any good at reading maps.
 If you’re inexperienced in hiking but are keen to explore the area, it might be best to find a guide as markings here are either non-existent or unreliable.